New Renewables Developer Goes Back to the Future With Bet on Onshore Wind

 “It’s not just about capacity factor; it’s about capacity value.
 Sometimes while a [project] might not have the highest [net capacity factor], it may produce at hours at that are more interesting to the market or the system.”

-The upcoming election could have a big impact on the country’s approach to climate and energy policy, and there is plenty for the wind sector to hope for — from streamlined transmission permitting to a leveling of the playing field with solar’s investment tax credit, which unlike the PTC is not scheduled to phase down to nothing.
+The upcoming election could have a big impact on the country’s approach to climate and energy policy, and there is plenty for the wind sector to hope for — from streamlined transmission permitting to a leveling of the playing field with solar’s Investment Tax Credit, which, unlike the PTC, is not scheduled to phase down to zero.

 But Gronner said the launch of Triple Oak is not a bet on the election or future policy decisions.
 “We are agnostic [on the election’s outcome]; our business model is set up to not need anything different at this point than the momentum we’ve already got.”

-In addition to its underyling capital commitment from EnCap, Triple Oak will receive growth capital from Yorktown Partners, a private-equity firm, and Mercuria Energy, a Cyprus-based energy and commodities group.
+In addition to its underlying capital commitment from EnCap, Triple Oak will receive growth capital from Yorktown Partners, a private-equity firm, and Mercuria Energy, a Cyprus-based energy and commodities group.

 EnCap, which directed nearly $40 billion into oil and gas investments over the past three decades, has recently embraced clean energy, including establishing an energy transition team led by former First Solar CEO James Hughes.
 Last month saw the launch of Catalyze, an EnCap-backed energy storage developer focused on the C&I market.